Stronger Polarization for the Deletion Channel: First key lemma --- the Bhattacharyya evolution for the trimmed-deletion channel

 \end{lemma}

 We draw the reader's attention to several important points.
-First, note that in \eqref{ZstepSmallerOrigA}, there is both an additive penalty of $2^{-N^{\frac{2}{3}} }$ as well as a multiplicative penalty of $\frac{3N}{2}$, associated with conditioning on $\bfZ^*_\RN{1},\bfZ^*_\RN{2}$ as opposed to conditioning on $\bfY^*$.
+First, note that in \eqref{ZstepSmallerOrigA}, there is an additive penalty of $2^{-N^{\frac{2}{3}} }$, associated with conditioning on $\bfZ^*_\RN{1},\bfZ^*_\RN{2}$ as opposed to conditioning on $\bfY^*$.
 That is, there is a price to be paid for conditioning on the pair of TDC outputs corresponding to $g(\bfX_\RN{1})$ and $g(\bfX_\RN{2})$, as opposed to conditioning on the TDC output corresponding to $g(\bfX_\RN{1} \odot \bfX_\RN{2})$.
 Informally, this is because in the former we have been given the correct partitioning of the output into two halves (that are then further processed by the TC).
-The inequality in \eqref{ZstepSmallerOrigB} shows us why such a penalty is worth paying: since $\bfZ^*_\RN{1}$ and $\bfZ^*_\RN{2}$ are independent, we may now use the standard arguments in \cite{Arikan:09p} to reach a recursive relation.
+The inequality \eqref{ZstepSmallerOrigB} shows us why such a penalty is worth paying: since $\bfZ^*_\RN{1}$ and $\bfZ^*_\RN{2}$ are independent and identically distributed, we may now use the standard arguments in \cite{Arikan:09p} to reach a recursive relation.
+This relation is indeed weaker than the one of the seminal paper for memoryless channels \cite[ Proposition 5]{Arikan:09p} in which the additive penalty of $2^{-N^{\frac{2}{3}}}$ does not exist.
 To conclude, the lemma allows us to track the evolution of the Bhattacharyya parameter after each polarization step.